FSO-Salary

 If you think about it, that’s cool for the State Department to make this adjustment.

-To help explain this further, let’s look at Sarah once more, who currently makes $69,000, and determine how this may affect her salary.
+To help explain this further, let’s look at Sarah again, who currently earns $69,000, and determine how this may affect her salary.

 From the steps we completed above, we know Sarah’s grade and step are FP-5/Step-7.

-Knowing this, we can determine her base salary as $60,493.
-You can see this by looking at the below table (red highlighted box).
+Knowing this, we can determine her base salary as $65,058.
+You can see this in the table below (in the red-highlighted box).

 Wrong.

 Fortunately, DOS matches her salary to the next highest step.
-In this example, Sarah’s salary step will raise to step 12 within FP-5.
+In this example, Sarah’s salary step will rise to step 12 within FP-5.

 Nope, wrong once more.